mwshinn/PyDDM/doc/quickstart.rst

 To fit a model to data:

-1. Define a model with at least one free parameter, using "auto_model" or the object-oriented API.
-Here, we focused on "auto_model".
+1. Define a model with at least one free parameter, using :func:`.gddm` or the object-oriented API.
+Here, we focused on :func:`.gddm`.
 Models may depend on parameters, conditions, time, and space.
 2. Create a :class:`.Sample` object, either using "from_pandas_dataframe" or
    "from_numpy_array".
 Ensure that the conditions used in the model are present in the data.